hyssong/hyssong.github.io/_pages/about.md

 I hope to understand the mechanisms of higher-order cognitive functions in humans.
 For this, in the past years, I have been studying memory-guided causal inference during naturalistic event comprehension.
 We understand everyday events by reasoning about their underlying [causes](https://www.biorxiv.org/content/10.1101/2025.03.12.642853v1).
 How does our brain integrate ongoing events with causally related past events to form and update coherent situational representations?
 I use naturalistic behavioral experiments, fMRI, and simulations of neural network models to answer this question.

 **Science in the wild**<br/>
 I entered the field to understand the neural basis of subjective experience.
 I wanted to explain the tingling sensation I felt as a kid in front of a beautiful painting (so-called aesthetic experience).
-I collaborate with artists and organizations to conduct science in the wild to investigate our [subjective experiences](https://www.artsscienceculture.uchicago.edu/202223-grantees-1-1).<br/>
+I collaborate with artists and organizations to conduct science in the wild to investigate our [subjective experiences](https://www.artsscienceculture.uchicago.edu/202223-grantees-1-1) and real-world behavior.<br/>
 <br/>
 <br/>